ArvinAlizadehGitHub/WS_PP/README.md

 # WS_PP
 # Power Platform Hackathon – Vehicle Registration

-This repository contains the material and structure used during the Power Platform hackathon.

 The goal is **not** to build a production-ready system (in terms of stuff like SDLC, code architecture, ALM etc.), but to give pro developers a realistic, hands-on introduction to:

 * Dataverse tables
 * C# plug-ins
 * (Optionally) form JavaScript
 * A clean, repeatable developer workflow

-We deliberately avoid:

-* SQL connectivity
-* AI features
-* Advanced ALM pipelines

-Instead, we simulate external data and focus on **core platform mechanics**.

 ---